18F/guides-template/pages/new-page.md

 ## Next steps

-Click on the _Adding images_ entry in the table of contents to learn how to add images to your guide, or click on _Making a child page_ to see how to make chapters appear as children of related chapters.
+Click the _Adding images_ entry in the table of contents to learn how to add images to your guide, or click _Making a child page_ to see how to make chapters appear as children of related chapters.